 When enough people are vaccinated, the chance of germs spreading within a given population is reduced.
 This is especially important when it comes to protecting people who can’t get vaccinated.
 Typically, this list includes children under 6 months old and those with compromised immune systems.

-“Herd immunity is a really important aspect of influenza season,” Dr. Priest said.
+“Herd immunity is a really important aspect of influenza season,” Priest said.
 “Research shows that even if the flu shot is not overwhelmingly effective in a particular season, the more people who get it, the safer we are as a whole.”

 Keeping your unborn baby safer

 Studies also show that pregnant women can protect themselves and their unborn children by getting the vaccine.
 The flu shot reduces the risk of flu-associated acute respiratory infection in pregnant women by up to one-half.
-Mothers also pass the antibodies onto their developing baby during pregnancy, which then helps to protect the baby for several months after birth.
+Mothers can pass the antibodies onto their developing baby during pregnancy, which then helps to protect the baby for several months after birth.